I-Bims/MrBeastSimulator/README.md

 ## Building from Source
 1. Download the source code using git or just as a zip.<br/>
 `git clone https://github.com/I-Bims/MrBeastSimulator.git`
-2. You need to download the textures seperatly unfortunally, because the files are too big.<br/>
+2. You need to download the textures seperatly unfortunally because the files are too big.<br/>
-   To do that you need to go to this link: [Textures](https://drive.google.com/file/d/1FSBybNQ0Ml9k5qRybyvk65wR-m6pqJnL/view?usp=sharing)<br/>
+   To do that you need to go to this link: [Textures](https://drive.google.com/file/d/1FSBybNQ0Ml9k5qRybyvk65wR-m6pqJnL/view?usp=sharing)
-   then place the unzipped folder with all the other files like this:
+3. Create a build folder and put the texture pack in there like this:

 ```
   ├── build.sh
+  ├── build
-  ├── [texture-folder]
+      ├── default
-  │   ├── d_dislike.png
+  │   │   ├── d_dislike.png
-  │   ├── index.conf
+  │   │   ├── index.conf
-  .   ├── l_like.png
+  .   .   ├── l_like.png
-  .   ├── o_hopeless.gif
+  .   .   ├── o_hopeless.gif
   .
   ├── Dislike.java
   ├── Game.java